blessingekwere/Data-Professional-Survey-analysis/README.md

 ## Recommendation
 Based on the insights obtained from the dataset, the following recommendations can be made:
-*	**Focus on recruiting and retaining data analysts:** With the highest number of respondents in the Data Analyst role, it indicates a strong demand for this skill set.
-To meet this demand, organizations should invest in recruiting and retaining talented data analysts by offering competitive salaries, growth opportunities, and a supportive work environment.
+*	**Focus on recruiting and retaining data analysts and other data professionals:** In order to address the growing demand for data analysts and foster a collaborative data team, it is crucial to prioritize the recruitment and retention of these professionals.
+This includes considering the services of other key members such as data engineers, data scientists and other professionals who play integral roles within the data ecosystem.
+By offering competitive salaries, ample growth prospects, and a supportive work environment, organizations can effectively attract and retain talented individuals, ensuring the success and synergy of the entire data team.

 *	**Address the gender imbalance:** While the majority of respondents were male, it is essential to promote diversity and inclusivity in the field of data analysis.
 Companies can take steps to attract and retain more female professionals by implementing diversity initiatives, providing equal opportunities for career growth, and fostering an inclusive work culture.